“Familiar doesn't have to mean mundane—if you can jostle yourself out of autopilot, the everyday can be sublime.” - Antoinette Portis

 It has been a really hectic past six months balancing life in these economic times: taking care of home, running two businesses, and like any other family paying down debts.
 Then you pee on that little stick and guess what?
 Throw pregnancy in the middle of it all!

 They say every pregnancy is different and I really believe that now.
-When I was pregnant with my daughter 15 years ago, it was like the easiest pregnancy ever.
+When I was pregnant with my first daughter (15 years at the time of this post), it was like the easiest pregnancy ever.
 This time, yes expecting another girl, it is so different.
-For my entire first trimester, food and smells were my nemesis - I couldn't keep anything down.
-My husband hated me because he couldn't eat or cook around me.
+For my entire first trimester food and smells were my nemesis - I couldn't keep anything down.
+My family hates me because they can’t eat or cook anything around me.

-I am making the best of this experience, its reshaping my perspective.
+I’m making the best of this experience, as it's reshaping my perspective.
 I believe that God is drawing me closer to him teaching me to trust people more but especially Him.